Design Trend: Home Library Lighting

-In a world dominated by tablets and electronic books it’s a miracle that people even want to have bookshelves in their homes, let alone use them as a focal point.
+In a world dominated by tablets and electronic books, it’s a miracle that people even want to have bookshelves in their homes, let alone use them as a focal point.
 Thankfully they do and even more exciting is that designers are finding clever and handsome ways to adorn and light them.
 Lighting in the home library has never been more exciting and several trends are creeping into just about every shelter magazine and blog around.
-Besides the obvious use for books, I think books create wonderful texture in a room and add an unmatched warmth.
-Depending upon your needs, the new look in libraries today are decorative wall sconces and seductive picture lights.
+Books create wonderful texture in a room and add an unmatched warmth.
+Depending on your needs, the new look in libraries today include decorative wall sconces and seductive picture lights.

-This traditional yet funky library combines study with play.
+A traditional yet funky library combines study with play.
 Playful colors keep the room from appearing stuffy.
-I’m crazy about the shell-shaped wall light that has been used to highlight the books.

-This masculine wall sconce in a faux ostrich leather evokes everything glamorous about a traditional library.
-Mounted between bookcases, this sconce would add much needed light and style.
+A masculine wall sconce in a faux ostrich leather evokes everything glamorous about a traditional library.

-This unexpected bronze-finished swing-arm light could add just the right amount of traditional charm to your library cabinetry or even over the bed for reading.
+This unexpected bronze-finished swing-arm light can enhance your library cabinetry or even over the bed for reading.

-Here is a brighter version of the wall mounted lamp.
-This polished chrome swing-arm lamp by Hudson Valley not only would look great in a library, but would be smashing in a white kitchen over the sink, desk or over cabinetry if you have the space.
+Here is a brighter version of the wall-mounted lamp.
+This polished chrome swing-arm lamp would be smashing in a white kitchen over the sink, desk or over cabinetry if you have space.

 If you don’t have room for mounting picture lights, the classic track light still looks good.
 If you feel your tracks are outdated, there are plenty of updated versions to use.